apiVersion: config.openshift.io/v1

 IBM Power Systems is only supported on OpenShift Container Platform 4.6 and later.

-This release only supports configurations that do not integrate external services such as virtual machines.
+Configurations that do not integrate external services such as virtual machines.

-The Kiali observability console is only supported on the two most recent releases of the Chrome, Edge, Firefox, or Safari browsers.
+The Kiali console is only supported on the two most recent releases of the Chrome, Edge, Firefox, or Safari browsers.

-Kiali - based on the open source Kiali project, provides observability for your service mesh.
-By using Kiali you can view configurations, monitor traffic, and view and analyze traces in a single console.
+Kiali - Provides observability for your service mesh.
+Allows you to view configurations, monitor traffic, and analyze traces in a single console.
+It is based on the open source Kiali project.

 resources that manage the deployment, updating, and deletion of the Service Mesh components.
+It is based on the open source Istio project.

 Install Red Hat OpenShift Service Mesh in your OpenShift Container Platform environment.